COVID-19 Vaccine Information

 Is one of the COVID-19 vaccines proven to be more safe than the other?
 All COVID-19 vaccines go through the same process to receive approval from the Federal Drug Administration (FDA).
 There is no data to suggest one vaccine is safer than another.
 At this time CDC is recommending to receive the vaccine that is currently available to you.

 Can I choose which vaccine I want to get when it is my turn to get vaccinated?
-No. The type of received vaccine depends upon availability.
-GTCHD has been receiving mostly Pfizer.
+Some clinics may offer an option for those seeking a vaccination, but the type of vaccine depends upon availability.
+GTCHD has been receiving mostly Pfizer and Johnson and Johnson.

 Can any doctor’s office, clinic, or pharmacy offer the COVID-19 vaccine?
 Doctor’s offices, clinics, and pharmacies who are enrolled in the vaccination program can offer the vaccine when the vaccine becomes available to them.
 Some federal contracts have already begun through local pharmacies.